 Warehouse Management monitors the progress of products through the warehouse.
 It involves the physical warehouse infrastructure, tracking systems, and communication between product stations.
 Warehouse management deals with receipt, storage and movement of goods, normally finished goods, to intermediate storage locations or to final customer.
 In the multi-echelon model for distribution, there are levels of warehouses, starting with the Central Warehouse(s), regional warehouses services by the central warehouses and retail warehouses at the third level services by the regional warehouses and so on.
 The objective of warehousing management is to help in optimal cost of timely order fulfillment by managing the resources economically.
 Warehouse management = "Management of storage of products and services rendered on the products within the four walls of a warehouse."

-Benefits of Barcode or RFIDs and Portable Handhelds with Inventory Software
+Benefits of Barcode or RFIDs and Portable Handhelds with Stock Inventory

 Are you required to take a physical inventory?
 Are you one of those countless small and midsized businesses that spend hours taking physical inventory by hand with pen and paper?
 We feel your pain.
 No matter the size, a small one-person shop or a full warehouse, the process is all the same.
-Taking inventory is a tedious, time-consuming process and if you are using paper you open the door to human error.
+Keeping track of stock inventory is a tedious, time-consuming process and if you are using paper you open the door to human error.

 Say a client stores material for a manufacturer.
 They deliver the material on demand to this customer.
 They are required to supply detailed inventory of available material to the customer monthly.
 Their customer depends on that count to support their lean manufacturing practices.
 To this client that meant shutting down the warehouse, bringing in the crew, paying overtime and counting over a quarter million individual items.
 Their problem was solved with Passport Warehouse Management System (WMS) using Barcode or RFIDs for locations, tracking inventory receipts, moves and shipments using Wireless Portable Data Collectors.
 The result is that the reduction in time spent taking inventory was 60%.
 This was achieved by using a mix of cycle counts and only one yearly physical.
 Inventory accuracy soared to 99.8%.